 In other words, out of everyone who watched the video, what percentage of people watched the entire video.

-How to find this for your tweets: In your Twitter analytics dashboard, select “More” from the top nav bar and then “Videos (beta)”.
+How to find this for your tweets: In your Twitter analytics dashboard, select “More” from the top navigation and then “Videos (beta)”.
 Look at the far right column in the table of tweets.
 Completion rate is listed after Video views.

-Much of the information you’ll see on your Twitter dashboard looks great and helpful.
+Much of the information you’ll see on your analytics tool looks great and helpful.
 You can certainly draw many great conclusions from it.